AlexPHorta/Buey/content/posts/rebuilding-burglar/index.md

 {{< youtube id="CwcwrPgyltA" title="Burglar Game Playing">}}

-Well, since I really like the concept I decided to remake Burglar, but now using a Javascript framework (Phaser).
+<s>Well, since I really like the concept I decided to remake Burglar, but now using a Javascript framework (Phaser).
 This will allow the program to be played in web browsers and other devices.
-Only this time I'll properly learn the framework before attempting to rebuild the software.
+Only this time I'll properly learn the framework before attempting to rebuild the software.</s>

+Update: No, I'll improve the code in the Python version first.
+Then, I'll properly learn Javascript, then the framework, and then rebuild the game.
+First things first!

 In case you liked the game, you can download it at the [repository](https://codeberg.org/Buey/Burglar).
 If you know Javascript stuff, your help is more than welcome.
 Drop me a line so we can get this ball rolling!